 Oct.
 24, 2019 PHMSA, in coordination with FRA, publishes a proposed rule to allow for the bulk transport of LNG in rail tank cars that meet certain standards.
 PHMSA argues that preventing widespread, bulk transport of LNG impedes transportation of the significant amount of new LNG in the United States.
 The rule garnered 456 public comments, including one from the National Transportation Safety Board—an independent agency responsible for investigating transportation accidents and making safety recommendations to transportation agencies—calling the rule “detrimental to public safety.”

 Dec.
-5, 2019 PHMSA issued a special permit to Energy Transport Solutions, LCC authorizing LNG transport in rail tank cars between Wyalusing, PA, and Gibbstown, NJ.
+5, 2019 PHMSA issues a special permit to Energy Transport Solutions, LCC authorizing LNG transport in rail tank cars between Wyalusing, PA, and Gibbstown, NJ.

 July 24, 2020 PHMSA, in coordination with FRA, publishes the final rule allowing for the bulk transport of LNG in rail tank cars that meet certain standards.

 Aug.
-18, 2020 A group of environmental plaintiffs, represented by Earthjustice, filed a petition for review of the rule in the D.C.
+18, 2020 A group of environmental plaintiffs, represented by Earthjustice, file a petition for review of the rule in the D.C.
 Circuit.